Blog>Cost Guides>New staircase: Cost breakdown 2025

 Our costs are ballpark averages - get a local tradesperson to quote now

-The costs quoted in this guide do not include removing your old staircase, so remember to discuss this with your local staircase experts.
+The costs mentioned in this guide don’t include removing your old staircase, so remember to discuss this with your chosen tradesperson.

 Factors affecting the cost of a new staircase